Peas or Mixed Vegetable Pilaf

 500 gm.
 Basmati or any good quality rice

 100 gm. shelled peas or a mix of peas, chopped carrots, beans etc. You can use frozen ones.
+Other vegetables can be cauliflower, chopped potatoes.

 1 tbsp. oil or ghee